cameri/tnsor/README.md

-# nostr-ts-bot
+# tnsor
-Nostr Typescript Bot
+A Nostr Bot Framework written in TypeScript